rauljvr/demorepo/account-service/README.md

 Method PATCH:

-4. Creating an account: for existing accounts it also creates or updates the currency and money entities (It's not allowed to modify the treasury attribute) http://localhost:8080/accountService/createAccount
+4. Creating an account: for existing accounts it also creates or updates the currency and money entities (It's not allowed to modify the treasury attribute): http://localhost:8080/accountService/createAccount

 Json body: { "name": "savings3", "currency": { "currencyCode": "CAN" }, "money": { "balance": 90.00 }, "treasury": false }

 Method PUT:

-5. Making a transfer between accounts by updating their balances http://localhost:8080/accountService/transferMoneyAccount
+5. Making a transfer between accounts by updating their balances: http://localhost:8080/accountService/transferMoneyAccount

 Json body: { "fromAccount": "savings1", "toAccount": "savings2", "money": 200.00 }